Brand

 Brand custody

-The Brand & Leadership team owns the system and the asset library.
+The Marketing & Leadership team owns the system and the asset library.
 New assets, new lockups, new applications go through them before deployment.

 Version control